Click here to view the Messiah University events calendar.

 - To ensure a consistent positive, welcoming first impression for campus guests and improve visitors’ experience

-Note: the College seeks to balance the need for an important first impression with the need to demonstrate the life, activity and engagement of our campus.
+Note: the University seeks to balance the need for an important first impression with the need to demonstrate the life, activity and engagement of our campus.

 - To maximize focus for the content in the institutional and School branding marquee cases in academic and administrative lobby spaces